Fragmentation process, pruning poset for rooted forests, and M\"obius inversion: Introduction

 The purpose of this article is to provide both the combinatorial and the probabilistic insight into the solution of the fragmentation process, and thus to give a conceptual proof for it.
-At the same time, the building blocks are of independent interest.
-On the combinatorial side, we will introduce a suitable poset (to be called the \emph{pruning poset}) on general rooted forests that can be obtained from a rooted tree via specific edge deletion.
-We will investigate the pruning poset in detail, provide its M\"obius function and the corresponding M\"obius inversion.
-This will lead to the inclusion-exclusion principle underlying our tree probabilities.
-In continuous time, this structure will indeed translate into the probabilities of interest without much effort, due to the independence of the links. \\ On the probabilistic side, we construct, on the same probability space, an \emph{auxiliary process} with \emph{time-independent law}, from which one can read off the law of the discrete-time version of $(\F{t}{})^{}_{t\geqslant 0}$ via a pathwise construction.
-This allows one to cope with the dependence of the links and the resulting state dependence of the transitions of $(\F{t}{})^{}_{t\geqslant 0}$ in discrete time.
+On the combinatorial side, we will introduce a suitable poset (to be called the \emph{pruning poset}) on rooted forests that can be obtained from a rooted tree via specific edge deletion similar to the cutting-down procedure introduced by Meir and Moon \cite{MeierMoon}.
+In \cite{MeierMoon}, the root of a random tree is isolated by uniformly cutting edges of the tree until the tree is reduced to the root.
+In the resulting line of research (see, for example, \cite{BaurBertoin,DrmotaIksanovMoehleRoesler,Janson,MeierMoon,Panholzer}), one is interested in the distribution and limiting behaviour of the number of cuts required to isolate the root for various classes of random trees.
+In contrast, in our pruning, we keep track of the entire rooted forest, rather than the single subtree that contains the root.
+It turns out that the pruning poset is a special case of the \textit{poset of planar forests} introduced by Foissy \cite{Foissy}.
+Fortunately, our special case has enough structure to allow for a simple and explicit Möbius function for trees of arbitrary size; this is, so far, unavailable in Foissy's larger poset.
+The explicit Möbius inversion formula will lead to the inclusion-exclusion principle underlying our tree probabilities. \\

+On the probabilistic side, we construct an \emph{auxiliary process} with \emph{time-independent law}, from which one can read off the (marginal) law of $(\F{t}{})^{}_{t\in \NN}$, for every given $t$, via a pathwise construction.
+The method is reminiscent of that used by Clifford and Sudbury \cite{CliffordSudbury}, who jointly represent \textit{all } transitions of a given Markov chain on the same probability space, provided the process is monotone and has a totally ordered state space.
+The state space of $(\F{t}{})^{}_{t\in \NN}$, however, is only partially ordered; we therefore need a version that works on a tree-by-tree basis.
+This allows one to cope with the dependence of the links and the resulting state dependence of the transitions of $(\F{t}{})^{}_{t\in \NN}$.